achp-project/cultural-heritage/periodo-projects/README.md

-# Arches cultural periods to PeriodO temporal gazetteer
+# Arches periods to PeriodO

 Our goal is to export Arches cultural periods, and subperiods, as new entries in PeriodO in an automated way.